Design fraud and corruption resistant policies

 - The need to deliver a program quickly, such as in response to emergencies – this can often make it difficult to put in robust up-front controls.
 Post-event assurance activity is integral to effectively managing payments in emergency management scenarios.

-- The program is managed across different government portfolios, service providers and/or jurisdictions – this can lead to a lack of clear governance processes, oversight and accountability for risks and controls.
+- The program is managed across different government portfolios, service providers or jurisdictions – this can lead to a lack of clear governance processes, oversight and accountability for risks and controls.

 - The program requires someone to verify or authenticate their identity, particularly online – if not designed well, this can lead to identity fraud and significantly harm members of the Australian public.